stas00/ipyexperiments/README.md

 print(f"IPython=={IPython.__version__}")
 ```

 If you're on the default old ipykernel/ipython this cell will update it, then crash the current session.
-It will automatically restart the execution and the code will work normally.
+After the crash restart the execution and the code will work normally.

 ## History